terales/blackbird-docs/src/content/docs/apps/Akeneo.mdx

 -   **Get product info** returns details about a specific product.
 -   **Update product info** updates details of a specific product.

--   **Get product as HTML** returns all localizable product values for a specified locale in an HTML format.
+-   **Download product content** returns all localizable product values for a specified locale in an HTML format (by default).
+When translated, this file can be used by the **Upload product content** action to upload translations to Akeneo.
+Optionally this method can also output raw json files of the product structure.
--   **Update product from HTML** updates product content values from a provided HTML file.
+-   **Upload product content** updates product content values from a translated or otherwise processed file that originated from the action above.
+Also accepts json files.

 ### Product models